dapetcu21/interrogation-site/interrogation/index.md

 # Screenshots

-All of Interrogation's art and sound is built around tension.
-The custom music conveys, with increasing tempo, the imminent danger that the player is working against and the serious nature of the challenge, with a darker soundtrack when losing or the enhanced interrogation sound effects.
-The almost-monochrome art also focuses the action on the narration, pointing to the realistic nuanced personalities of the characters.
+All of Interrogation's art and sound is built around a feeling of tension.
+The almost-monochrome art focuses the action on the narration, pointing to the realistic nuanced personalities of the characters, while the custom music conveys the imminent danger that the player is working against and the serious nature of the challenge.

 ![](/images/screenshots/Screenshot_1.jpg)